mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 That explanation is really wonderful.
 [When] your words are digested through and through in your life, and then the Buddha’s teaching comes from your life, at that time, that is really illumination of the Buddha’s teaching.

-But the real truth of the Buddha’s teaching doesn’t exist in the verbal explanation, because it isn’t revealed on the surface of the water.
-It’s hidden, but [it’s] with the verbal explanation already.
+But the real truth of the Buddha’s teaching doesn’t exist in the verbal explanation, because it isn’t revealed on the surface of the water, but it’s hidden, with the verbal explanation [covering it].
 It doesn’t appear on the surface, but it’s always with it, just like a piece of paper.
 So if you explain Buddha’s teaching with words, behind the verbal explanation you can feel something, it can touch your heart through the words, the explanations.
 At that time, that is real illumination of Buddha’s teaching.
 But if you use just the words and explain philosophically, psychologically, it doesn’t hit the mark.
 You can teach, you can talk – but it’s just not [interesting].

-I don’t know how many times you have to stumble in human life [from this], but that’s okay.
-Stumble on emptiness.
-Talk about Buddha’s teaching; after that, you stumble, and feel pensive.
+For this [real illumination], I don’t know how many times you have to stumble in human life.
+But that’s okay.
+Stumble over emptiness.
+Talk about Buddha’s teaching; after that, you stumble, and feel pensive [...]
 And next you talk again, and stumble, and next time spring back again, and talk, and fall down...
 I don’t know how often you should do this.
-It’s not necessary to stumble [constantly], but don’t worry about how often you stumble.
+It’s not necessary to stumble very often, but don’t worry about how often you stumble.
 It’s okay.
-When you have to stumble, just stumble.
-And spring back, as soon as possible.
+When you have to stumble, just stumble, and spring back as soon as possible.
 That’s better.
 If you spring back, your explanation penetrates your life, your explanation comes from your life.
 That’s pretty good.

-The other day one of the students asked me, “What is the method of zazen?”
+The other day one of the students asked me, “What is the *method* of zazen?”
 I don’t know what it is. *[He laughs.]* Is it material, or is it spiritual?
-And he asked, “Should I teach how to sit zazen, even though I don’t know how to sit?” *[He laughs.]* If you don’t know, keep your mouth shut; don’t teach.
+And he asked, “Should I teach how to sit zazen even though I don’t know how to sit?” *[He laughs.]* If you don’t know, keep your mouth shut, don’t teach.
 Even though you know a little bit, don’t rush into teaching.
-Anyway, you should digest.
+But anyway, you should digest.
 Sometimes you should wait.
-The practice of waiting is pretty good for you.
+The practice of [waiting] is pretty good for you.

 Look at all the people always rushing to the destination.
 If you want to be a carpenter, you get a plane, and saw, and wood, and immediately build a house.
 But you cannot be a good carpenter if you do that.
 Waiting is important.
 How can you wait?
 Just [practice] how to use a plane, how to sharpen the plane, all day – for two years.
 That’s pretty good.
 That is the practice of waiting.
 Taking care of your daily life, and just watching the master’s way of building a house.
 That’s pretty good.
 But [recently] people are really rushing into the destination: “Let’s go, let’s go.
 Hurry up!
 Go this way, go that way.”
 Be rich, and be wonderful [boys].
 It seems to be fun, but at that time you really create irritation and distress, conflict, because your mind is always going out, thinking objectively, according to cause and effect: “If I do this, I will be successful.”
 I don’t think so. *[He laughs.]* Even though you make your best effort, there is no guarantee whether you will be successful in your business!
 Because this is the reality of life.
 So under such unstable conditions, all you have to do is do your best.
 That’s all.
 Always mind is going out and thinking, “If I do this, then I can get this.”
 That is very common.
-But happiness and peace cannot be there.
+But happiness and peace cannot be [found] there.

-So that’s why, even though you know [something], sometimes wait, until the teachings are penetrating skin, muscle and bone, and understanding is completely [present] in your life.
+So that’s why, even though you know [something], sometimes wait.
+Until the teachings are penetrating skin, muscle and bone, and your understanding is completely digested in your life.
 [Then], the time will come very naturally when you should talk, when you should share.
 The time comes very naturally.

 Do you have questions?